 We are committed to working with Ph.D. students during the doctoral program.
 Close working relationships with faculty members while at Wharton are an excellent learning experience, and the established relationships can continue throughout the student’s career.
 Our program is designed to provide students with opportunities to interact with faculty early in the program and to get started on relevant research.
-Two required elements of the program are the workshop colloquium and the first year research assistantship.

 First year research assistantship: First-year doctoral students are assigned to a faculty member as a research assistant in the spring semester (approximately ten hours per week).
 Faculty members propose possible projects to the Ph.D. coordinator, and students are matched to those projects with the student’s interests and skill development needs in mind.
 The assistantship encourages working relationships between faculty and students and provides personal training in research skills outside of the classroom setting.